Mykyta-Chernenko/mobile-nemlys/README.md

 ## Tips
-When you start developing from a new network, you need to add your local ip to
+When you start developing from a new network for oauth to work, you need to add your local ip to
 - https://app.supabase.com/project/rpqzwvkyzulmvvldkqse/auth/url-configuration (add your ip to the Redirect URLs, in the format 'exp://192.168.1.15:19000')
-- and src/navigation/index.tsx linking prefixes (if you want to have redirect emails) so that auth works (login)
+- and src/navigation/index.tsx linking prefixes (if you want to have redirect emails)